Skip to Main Content

 Parenthetical citation: (Hopper).

-If you were discussing (and citations for) more than one Hopper piece: (Hopper Nighthawks).
+If you were discussing (and citing) more than one Hopper piece: (Hopper Nighthawks).
 (Hopper Automat).

 Landacre, Paul.
 Illustration of paper birch trees.
 A Natural History of Trees of Eastern and Central North America, 2nd ed., Houghton Mifflin, 1966, p.
 164.